jo997/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Student of Computer Science
+role: Student of Computer Science (M.Sc)

 # Organizations/Affiliations to show in About widget
 organizations: